-- (i) the Vice-Chancellor and Principal; - (ii) the Pro Vice Chancellor and Vice Principal (if applicable); - (iii) two one Deputy Vice-Chancellors, recommended appointed by

-- the Management Executive Committee and appointed by Council or two Deputy Vice-Chancellors if the position of a Pro Vice-Chancellor is not applicable; - (iv) two members of the Senate who are not otherwise members of the Council, elected by the Senate; - (v) two academic employees (permanent full time) elected by the permanent academic employees; - (vi) two non-academic employees (permanent full time) elected by the permanent non-academic employees; - (vii) two student representatives elected by the University Student Representative Council in accordance with the Constitution of the University's Student Representative Council; - (viii) the Registrar. ; and - (ix) chairperson. - (2) At least sixty per cent of the Council members must be persons who are neither employees nor students of the University. - (3) Members of the Council - - (a) must not be disqualified to act as directors in accordance with the legislation regulating the governance of companies listed on the JSE, and in accordance with the prevailing interpretation of independence - (b) must be persons with knowledge and experience relevant to the objectives and governance of the University; and - (c) must be appropriately academically qualified. - (4) Members of the Council are elected and appointed according to the Rules. - (5) No employee and no student may be elected or hold appointment under subparagraphs 12(1)(a)(i) to (iv); - (6) A person elected and appointed under subparagraphs (12(1) (a) (i) to (iv) who becomes a student or an employee forthwith ceases to be a member of the council.
+- (i) the Vice-Chancellor and Principal; - (ii) two Deputy Vice-Chancellors, recommended by the Management Executive Committee and appointed by Council; - (iii) two members of the Senate who are not otherwise members of the Council, elected by the Senate; - (iv) two academic employees (permanent full time) elected by the permanent academic employees; - two non-academic employees (permanent full time) elected by the permanent non-academic employees; - (vi) two student representatives elected by the University Student Representative Council in accordance with the Constitution of the University's Student Representative Council; - (vii) the Registrar.

+- (2) At least sixty per cent of the Council members must be persons who are neither employees nor students of the University. - (3) Members of the Council - - (a) must not be disqualified to act as directors in accordance with the legislation regulating the governance of companies listed on the JSE, and in accordance with the prevailing interpretation of independence - (b) must be persons with knowledge and experience relevant to the objectives and governance of the University; and - (c) must be appropriately academically qualified. - (4) Members of the Council are elected and appointed according to the Rules. - (5) No employee and no student may be elected or hold appointment under subparagraphs 12(1)(a)(i) to (iv); - (6) A person elected and appointed under subparagraphs (12(1) (a) (i) to (iv) who becomes a student or an employee forthwith ceases to be a member of the council.
-- 13. (1) The term of office of members of the Council is five years, except - - (a) members referred to in sections 12(1)(b)(i), (ii), (iii) and (viii) who serve by virtue of their office (re-number as reference to Pro Vice-Chancellor has been deleted); and

-- (b) members elected by the University Student Representative Council in terms of section 12(1)(b)(vi) re-number remain members of the Council for the term determined by the University Student Representative Council when they are elected, provided that no member of the University Student Representative Council is a member of the Council for a term exceeding three years and that membership ceases automatically when a student member ceases to be a member of the University Student Representative Council or a registered student. - (2) No member, except those referred to in sections 12(1)(b)(i), (ii), (iii) and (viii) (subject to the Rules relating to the appointment of members of senior management) may serve more than two consecutive terms as a Council member.
-Members of Council referred to in 12 (1) (a) may serve more than two consecutive terms as a Council member.
+- 13. (1) The term of office of members of the Council is five years, except - - (a) members referred to in sections 12(1)(b)(i), (ii) and (vii) who serve by virtue of their office; and - (b) members elected by the University Student Representative Council in terms of section 12(1)(b)(vi) remain members of the Council for the term determined by the University Student Representative Council when they are elected, provided that no member of the University Student Representative Council is a member of the Council for a term exceeding three years and that membership ceases automatically when a student member ceases to be a member of the University Student Representative Council or a registered student. - (2) Members of Council referred to in 12 (1) (a) may serve more than two consecutive terms as a Council member.